 For those fighting the gender identity industry, there is no more time to waste.
 For all the sterling cultural analysis of the harms perpetrated against society by this apparatus and where it came from, most who fight this beast are doing so from an ideological standpoint, focusing on the “gender” and “identity” aspects of it, and giving short scrutiny to the “industry” side of things.
 This must change if we plan on winning.
 The roots of this Goliath are in ruthless, bloody capitalism, and until this Is understood, we will all be spitting into the wind.

 The roots of the gender identity industry must be central to all other arguments or it is ineffectual compartmentalization.
-It is the roots which provide the power the gender identity industry brandishes and those roots are in corporate power and profiteering.
-The malignancy of queer theory and the efforts to destabilize reality, the feminist fight against gender stereotypes and for women’s rights and the exposure of the homophobia still rampaging though western cultures, are informative elements of what is playing out in the transgender arena.
+It is the roots that provide the power the gender identity industry brandishes and those roots are in corporate power and profiteering.
+The malignancy of queer theory and the efforts to destabilize reality, the feminist fight against gender stereotypes and for women’s rights, and the exposure of the homophobia still rampaging through western cultures, are informative elements of what is playing out in the transgender arena.
 They are not the root.
-A voracious and pathological corporatism which has already destroyed so much of the planet is now colonizing all that is left.
+A voracious and pathological corporatism that has already destroyed so much of the planet is now colonizing all that is left.
 Humans (and our roots in sex) are the last frontier of vulture capitalism.

 Fabrice Houdart, a human rights and corporate social responsibility specialist with 19 years of experience at the World Bank and the United Nations took the helm of Managing Director of Out Leadership in January 2020.
 Out Leadership is the global LGBT+ leadership networking organization for corporations.
-Houdart co-lead Quorum, a database of 900 aspiring and existing LGBT Board Members.
-As the Head of Global Equality initiatives, he leverages the power of 80+ of the world's largest companies in pushing for social change on LGBTQ+ issues through "quiet diplomacy,” legal action and philanthropy with a focus on Eastern Europe, the Middle East and Asia.
-Out Leadership helps firms engage with the $5.2 Trillion LGBT+ market opportunity (yes, you read that right. $5.2 TRILLION).
+Houdart co-led Quorum, a database of 900 aspiring and existing LGBT Board Members.
+As the Head of Global Equality initiatives, he leverages the power of 80+ of the world's largest companies in pushing for social change on LGBTQ+ issues through "quiet diplomacy,” legal action, and philanthropy with a focus on Eastern Europe, the Middle East, and Asia.
+Out Leadership helps firms engage with the $3.7 Trillion LGBT+ market opportunity (yes, you read that right. $3.7 TRILLION).
 For all this talk about human rights, what we are really looking at here is market opportunities.
-This is why the leadership of LGBT is rife with bankers instead of grass roots activists like the once revered Harvey Milk, who was a member of the counter cultural movement of the 60’s until he hit forty.
+This is why the leadership of LGBT is rife with bankers instead of grassroots activists like the once-revered Harvey Milk, who was a member of the counter-cultural movement of the ’60s until he hit forty.

-Todd Sears, is founder and principal of Out Leadership.
-He has worked as an investment banker, financial advisor and diversity leader.
+Todd Sears is the founder and principal of Out Leadership.
+He has worked as an investment banker, financial advisor, and diversity leader.
 He created the first team of financial advisors on Wall Street to focus on the LGBT+ community, bringing $1.5 billion in new assets to Merrill Lynch.
 Todd has also led pioneering equality initiatives for Merrill Lynch and Credit Suisse.
-He shares with us here, how same-sex attraction used to be a social issue but is now being leveraged to drive societal change and business impact, leaving politics, religion and culture behind, as if we don’t live in corporatized cultures subsuming everything else already.
+He shares with us here, how same-sex attraction used to be a social issue but is now being leveraged to drive societal change and business impact, leaving politics, religion, and culture behind, as if we don’t live in corporatized cultures subsuming everything else already.

 In 2018 Brooke-Marciniak was named Global Advocate of the Year by the National LGBT Chamber of Commerce for her work to champion LGBTI issues on a global scale.
-She is also Co-Chair for Partnership for Global LGBTI Equality, and sits on the board of Out Leadership.
+She is also Co-Chair of Partnership for Global LGBTI Equality and sits on the board of Out Leadership.